leob/ionic-quickstarter/README.md

 A starter project for Ionic, sporting an improved build process (gulp file) and project structure (targeted at bigger apps).

-My intention is to keep this starter app up to date with newer Ionic features and library/tool versions, and to add additional features and improvements where useful.

-For more information, read the [blog post](http://codepen.io/write/ionic-quickstarter-a-starter-app-with-an-improved-build-process-and-a-modular-app-structure/).

 Based on the "tabs starter" project from Ionic, but has the following extras:

 * Improved project structure (a modular app structure suitable for bigger apps)